ProgrammerApasionated/Program-I/PrimerSemestreProgramación/EjerciciosFinales/ReadmeEJ.md

 ### Examen strategy :
 - After completing two exams, I noticed a clear pattern in the evaluation:
 - Arrays/List  -> First exercise   File text  -> Second exercise.
-- I currently (28/12/2025) find the first exercise very confortable , but I find sometimes hard getting used to know how to iterate the variables that I work with.
+- I currently (28/12/2025) find the first exercise very confortable , but I sometimes find it hard getting used to know how to iterate the variables that I work with.